Eric Descheenie

 Eric Descheenie is an American politician and a former Democratic member of the Arizona House of Representatives elected to represent District 7 in 2016, retiring in 2019.
 He is currently the Director of Tribal Government Relations for the Navajo County Board of Supervisors.
 He has also served as a Tribal Liaison to the Arizona Department of Housing and the Governor's Office of Equal Opportunity.

+In August 2025, Descheenie announced a campaign for the Democratic nomination for the Arizona's 2nd congressional district in the 2026 election.